soverenio/docs/docs/source/getting-started/quick-start.rst

 .. admonition:: Tip
    :class: tip

-   Read `deployment options <deployment-options.html>`_ to understand the best way to integrate Soveren gateway into your perimeter and reroute your traffic.
+   Read about the` fallback plan <fallback.html>`_. in case Soveren gateway fails and you need to reroute your traffic on the spot.